Lab

 Ashley Baumann

 Ashley Baumann earned her BA in psychology at Minnesota State University (2019), Mankato and her Master of Arts in Psychological Science (experimental track) at University of Minnesota, Duluth (2022).
-Ashley is working full-time as a Research Professional at the Center for Magnetic Resonance Research (CMRR) at the University of Minnesota, Twin Cities campus.
-Her research interests include complementary and alternative therapies for mental health as well as overall data analysis.
-Outside of school, she enjoys hiking, working on paint by numbers, reading, and cooking.
+Ashley is working full-time as a Research Study Coordinator at Oregon Health and Science University, Portland Oregon.
+Her research interests include complementary and integrative therapies for mental health as well as overall data analysis.
+Outside of school, she enjoys hiking, reading, and cooking.

 ashleybaumann16@gmail.com

-Projects: COVID-related traumatic stress and adjustment in the U.S.; Trauma-sensitive yoga and psychotherapy
+Projects: COVID-related traumatic stress and adjustment in the U.S.

 Kelsey Dietrich portrait, a person wearing a maroon shirt and a silver locket.
 She has blue eyes, short brown hair parted to one side, and a light skin tone with rosy cheeks.
 Kelsey is facing forward with a smile and is front of a light wooden door.